RohitMadhavChaudhari/Java/README.md

 # Java
-These Programs Are fro Multithreading.
+These Programs Are for Multithreading.